Gabbe2003/boilerplate_frontend-1/README.md

 Optimizations:

-1. Considere using dynamic loading, priority and moving from one rendering strategy to another. - Kerlos
-2. Also Also runtime = edge can increase performance - Kerlos
-3. Reduce api calls, make a better planning for the api calls.
-And check the caching options - Kerlos remember that fetch("local/:id") they are cached Dynamic loading here; src\lib\graph_queries\getPostBySlug.ts; do we need revalidate there, and maybe cache options

 4. React-vertualized - Kerlos (Done), not a bad choice and can be used in listing when the scrollbehavior doesnt fuck the design

 5. Delay Search request by 1 sec - Gabbe

-6. We are importing
-import Link from 'next/link'; 6 times
-import Image from 'next/image'; 5 times